TRIQS/dft_tools/doc/guide/transport.rst

    \sigma(\Omega) = N_{sp} \pi e^2 \hbar \int{d\omega \Gamma_{\alpha\beta}(\omega+\Omega/2,\omega-\Omega/2)\frac{f(\omega-\Omega/2)-f(\omega+\Omega/2)}{\Omega}}.

-.. index:: Prerequisite

 Prerequisites
 -------------
-First perform a standard DFT+DMFT calculation for your desired material (see :ref:`DFTDMFTmain`) and obtain the real-frequency self energy by doing an analytic continuation.
+First perform a standard :ref:`DFT+DMFT calculation <dftdmft_selfcons>` for your desired material and obtain the real-frequency self energy by doing an analytic continuation.

 .. note::
    It is crucial to perform the analytic continuation in such a way that the obtained real-frequency self energy is accurate around the Fermi energy as only its low energy structure influences the final results!

-Besides the self energy the Wien2k files read by the transport converter are:
+Besides the self energy the Wien2k files read by the transport converter (:meth:`convert_transport_input <pytriqs.applications.dft.converters.wien2k_converter.Wien2kConverter.convert_transport_input>`) are:
    * :file:`.struct`: The lattice constants specified in the struct file are used to calculate the unit cell volume.
    * :file:`.outputs`: In this file the k-point symmetries are given.
    * :file:`.oubwin`: Contains the indices of the bands within the projected subspace (written by :program:`dmftproj`) for each k-point.
    * :file:`.pmat`: This file is the output of the Wien2k optics package and contains the velocity (momentum) matrix elements between all bands in the desired energy window for each k-point.
 How to use the optics package is described below.
-   * :file:`.h5`: The hdf file has to be present and should contain the dft_input subgroup.
-Otherwise :class:`convert_dft_input` needs to be called before :class:`convert_transport_input`.
+   * :file:`.h5`: The hdf5 archive has to be present and should contain the dft_input subgroup.
+Otherwise :meth:`convert_dft_input <pytriqs.applications.dft.converters.wien2k_converter.Wien2kConverter.convert_dft_input>` needs to be called before :meth:`convert_transport_input <pytriqs.applications.dft.converters.wien2k_converter.Wien2kConverter.convert_transport_input>`.

-.. index:: Wien2k optics package

 Wien2k optics package
 ---------------------